In This Article

 Detroit Lions RBs

 The Lions would rather run the ball.
-They carry the ninth-lowest pass rate vs. expectation for the season.
+They rank just 22nd in pass rate vs. expectation for the season.
 Combine that with three defenses who all limit passing numbers more than rushing production, and you could get a busy fantasy-playoffs stretch for Lions RBs.

 Here are the five worst RB playoff schedules by our numbers: